Registrar safety and support

 Remediation

-A remediation term will be recommended by your RACGP training team when your progress through training is unlikely or unable to be completed within the usual training time, with the usual resources.
-Remediation is a critical educational intervention to help address concerns about performance and will ultimately help you progress towards fellowship, meet the requirements of the Fellowship Policy and the Competency profile of the Australian General Practitioner at the point of Fellowship.
-A remediation term suspends your training time and provides additional funding for targeted interventions to meet defined learning goals.
+A remediation term may be recommended by your RACGP training team when your progress through training is unlikely or unable to be completed within the usual training time, with the usual resources.
+Remediation is a critical educational intervention to help address concerns about performance and will ultimately help you progress towards Fellowship, meet the requirements of the Fellowship Policy and the Competency profile of the Australian General Practitioner at the point of Fellowship.
+A remediation term suspends your program time and provides additional funding for targeted interventions to meet defined learning goals.

 Your RACGP regional team will work with you to develop an individualised remediation plan.
 You must agree with the plan for it to proceed.
 Depending on the nature of the learning need, refusal to engage in the remediation can result in withdrawal from the training program.
 This is a rare outcome but may apply if there are significant concerns about patient safety, professionalism or program compliance.